 You have an object that needs scanning.
 You need to analyze, interrogate, look for problem areas, or reverse engineer your part.
-You've heard of industrial computed tomography, but need to find out more about it before hiring a CT scanning company.
+You've heard of computed tomography, but need to find out more about it before hiring an industrial CT scanning company.
 Read on to learn about the things you should be looking for when hiring a lab for these services.

 Knowing these details will help the industrial ct scanning company you choose cater your project for cost-efficiency and quality.
 If you cannot pinpoint your specific requirements, this is where the lab should engage with you and decipher what you need.
 They should talk about tolerance expectations, material types, geometries, etc. in order to serve you better.

 Optimizing scans for specific outcomes often requires consideration of trade-offs.
 Improved resolution will sometimes come at the cost of quality of images.
 For example, if the industrial computed tomography company understands your outcome needs, they should bias the scan based on those needs.
 In turn they will be able to optimize the service.
 You won't overpay and you get the best results in the most efficient way.
 Make sure you inquire about how the lab will deliver optimized service specific to your project.

 Does the industrial CT scanning company provide reports of proven measurement uncertainty?
 The best way to know is to make sure the lab you hire has a robust and accredited quality management system.
 This allows for contract review, final inspection, and proven measurement uncertainty.
 Uncertainty is the component of a reported value that characterizes the range of values within which the true value is asserted to lie.
 It addresses error from all possible effects and is the most appropriate means of expressing the accuracy.